Welcome to CS 115!

 All announcements will be posted on Learn.
 You should check Learn everyday!

 This course uses the version of Scheme called DrRacket.
 Follow this link to Install DrRacket.

-Below is the class/lab schedule for Winter 2019.
+Below is the class/lab schedule for Spring 2019.

 You must pass the course to receive the 3% bonus (the total bonus is based on the number of completed labs).

 Assignment 0 is not worth any marks, but it MUST be submitted for all other grades to be counted.

 If you have any grievances about an assignment's marking, please email firstname.lastname@example.org with your quest ID, the assignment, and the concern you have about the grading.
 Note that remarking for the midterm/final is handled by instructors.
-If you would like an exam remarked, please contact your instructor.
+If you would like an exam remarked, please follow the instructions posted on Learn.

 |1.
 Sept.
 4–6||Module 1: Introduction Textbook: How To Design Programs||Lab 1 (Getting Started) *Labs are still running the first week of classes!
 Please be sure to attend!||